BjornProllius/UniProjects/README.md

 Infromation Retrieval: A couple of programs which search a collection to return relevant documents.

-QR-Code-Pursuit: An Andriod application that functions in a mannaer similar to the game 'Pokemon GO' except with QR codes.
+QR-Code-Pursuit: An Andriod application that functions in a manner similar to the game 'Pokemon GO' except with QR codes.

 Shared Resource Simulation: A program that simulates a shared resource system with multiple tasks.